Who May Adopt: Overview

 - South Dakota

-In Puerto Rico, you must be at least 14 years older.
-In Idaho, you must be at least 15 years older.
+In Puerto Rico, you must be at least 14 years older than the child.
+In Idaho, you must be at least 25 years old or 15 years older than the child to be adopted.

 You must be a state resident to adopt in approximately 17 states.
 Your legal residence is the location of your permanent or primary home.
 States vary on how long you must be a resident before you can adopt.
 The required residency period ranges from 60 days to one year, depending on the state.